You may well be wondering what The Forge is all about, am I right?

 Not long after, legendary DJ Alan “Fluff” Freeman added a Saturday Night Rock Show to Radio 1’s line-up, delving deep into the BBC archives and filling the request show niche that the listeners obviously wanted.

-After 10 years of ups and downs, I decided to “rest” the show and the website (which I was attempting to turn into a webzine and content portal), because they had become a chore.
+Anyway, after 10 years of ups and downs, I decided to “rest” the show and the website (which I was attempting to turn into a webzine and content portal), because they had become a chore.
 I’d stopped enjoying myself, so I hung up the mic and headphones.

 After a second rebrand as WWRS: The Forge, I’m getting the taste for it back, at least partially inspired by the chaps at Primordial Radio.